 If you want to see what customisations are added to your build, go to System > Setup.
-The customisation options are available at the bottom of the page.
+The “Customisation” menu link is available at the bottom of the page.

 Yes.
 This is why it is so important for you to thoroughly check the scope meets your requirements prior to approving the quote.

-This is one reason why we discourage customisations.
+Unfortunately, it happens sometimes.
+This is one of the reasons why we discourage customisations.
 It usually means the customisation is no longer compatible with some core software components.

-Please assess whether you still need the customisation.
-If the customisation is not critical to your business, you may instead choose to remove the customisation, which we will do free of charge.
-If requested, we will attempt to fix it, but this development work will incur additional charges unless the customisation is within its warranty period or covered by CMA.
+First of all, please assess whether you still need the customisation.
+Perhaps the same functionality can now be achieved via the standard methods?
+If it is not critical to your business, you may choose to remove it, which we will do free of charge.
+Otherwise, if the customisation is still required, we will attempt to fix it, but this development work may incur additional charges, unless the customisation is within its warranty period or covered by CMA.

-Unfortunately, we are unable to quote for the required works in advance because the time taken to uncover the cause of the break and then rewrite the code is so highly variable.
+Unfortunately, we may not be able to quote for the required works in advance because the time taken to uncover the cause of the break and then rewrite the code is so highly variable.
 Therefore if a warranty or CMA is not applicable, we will ask you to agree to pay all charges associated with fixing the customisation.

-Once you have confirmed you will pay charges, we can begin development.
+Once you have confirmed you will pay for the fix, we can begin development.
 The fix may take some time, but we will take into account the urgency of your request.
 If the broken customisation interrupts your workflow, we can disable it until it has been fixed.

 Please refer to the warranty information contained in the Terms and Conditions you received as part of the customisation quote.
 If the specified warranty period has ended and a CMA is not activated, we may charge you for any work we perform to fix customisations broken by software updates.

-The main reason for possible failures is that customisations are created for a particular version of simPRO.
-The customisation is static, while the core product is dynamic and evolves.
+The main reason for possible failures is that customisations are created for a particular version of Simpro Premium.
+The customisation is static, while the core product is dynamic and evolves continuously.
 Therefore when you receive feature updates, customisations can become obsolete.
-Although every care is taken to make them as independent as possible (so they last longer), they still use data, structures and formats of the core system, and when those change, customisations need to be amended too.
+Although every care is taken to make them as independent as possible (so they last longer), they would still use data, structures and formats of the core system, and when those change, customisations need to be amended too.

 Keep in mind that customisations are done specially for you, and are therefore not covered under our standard Software Maintenance Agreement.
 Historically there was a three month warranty period, and any maintenance requested after that was chargeable.
-For all new customisations, a Customisation Maintenance Agreement (CMA) is provided.
+For all new customisations, a Customisation Maintenance Agreement (CMA) is provided, due to how frequent the system changes are.
 For older customisations without a CMA, you are more than welcome to request one, especially for where these are critically important for your business.